GeekyAnts/nativebase-docs/docs/3.3.x/divider.md

 import { ComponentTheme } from '../src/components';

-`Divider` is used to visually separate content in a list or group.
+`Divider` can visually separate content in a given list or group.

 ```jsx isShowcase
 import React from "react";